alex-feel/FlashRank/README.md

 - Listwise LLM based rerankers.
 (LLM based, i.e. ```Max tokens = 8192```)
 - See below for full list of supported models.

+---
+> Before you proceed. **Thanks to Tiger-CRM for sponsoring my work,** they have thier own OSS [checkout their work here ](https://github.com/Tiger-CRM)
+---

 # Table of Contents

 1. [Features](#features)